tarwn/lessthandot-hugo/blogs/content/posts/2011-04-06-think-about-your-presentation-and.md

 This is something I had never considered and I will be very honest in saying that.
 After reading this tweet, it hit me that I really should have thought about this a long time ago and been very proactive about it.

 What Dan mentions in the tweet is the labels we can turn on for precedence constraints.
 He also has a great blog that goes over this, “[Integration Services (SSIS) Package Designing Tips][2]”.
-I realize just how important this is so I’m going to put it up here as well.
+I realize just how important this is so I'm going to put it up here as well.

 Simply stated; turning precedence labels on will show precedence as success, failure and completion will be written next to the precedence connections.
 (See below)